Walking into the Grand Corridor of McIntyre Library, you might recognize some of the faces on the posters.

 "We approached various faculty to represent the different schools on campus," he said.

 Geology Professor Kent Syverson said he agreed to participate because it sounded like fun.

 Syverson chose "FIRE’s Guide to Free Speech on Campus" as the book he was photographed with.

-The book, which discusses freedom of speech and how the modern university should be a marketplace of ideas, is very different than some of the other selections, Syverson said.
+The book, which freedom of speech and how the modern university should be a marketplace of ideas, is very different than some of the other selections, Syverson said.

 The books empower members of the university community to protect these individual liberties, he said.

 Syverson said he already had one conversation with a student about the book he is pictured with and thinks he probably will have more.

 "I think (the posters) will generate meaningful interaction between faculty and students," he said.